Sabirabad (city): Sport

-The Sabirabad District Youth and Sports Department have been operating since 1994.
-Since its inception, the management has united around all sports organizations.
-Sabirabad Olympic Sports Complex was commissioned in 2008 on the initiative of President Ilham Aliyev.
-The commissioning of the Sabirabad OSC has made a great contribution to the development of the Sabirabad district.
-At present, Sabirabad Olympic Sports Complex is training freestyle wrestling, boxing, mini football, karate, simulator, ping-pong, swimming and athletics.
-Information on the activities of the Sabirabad District Youth and Sports Office can be obtained from the official website of the department.
+The Sabirabad District Youth and Sports Department has been operational since 1994.
+Since its establishment, the department has coordinated all sports organizations in the district.
+In 2008, the Sabirabad Olympic Sports Complex (OSC) was inaugurated on the initiative of President Ilham Aliyev.
+The opening of the Sabirabad OSC has significantly contributed to the district's development.
+Currently, the Sabirabad Olympic Sports Complex offers training in various disciplines, such as Freestyle Wrestling, Boxing, Mini Football, Karate, Strength Training, Table Tennis, Swimming and Athletics.